 About the Arts Program

-The Aspen Institute Arts Program was established to support and invigorate the arts in America, and to return the arts to the center of the Aspen Institute’s “Great Conversation.”
-Directed by Damian Woetzel, it brings together artists, advocates, educators, managers, foundations and government officials to exchange ideas and develop policies and programs that strengthen the reciprocal relationship between the arts and society.
+The Aspen Institute Arts Program was established to support and invigorate the role of arts and culture in public life through initiatives, public and private convenings, and strategy work across the United States.
+Directed by Damian Woetzel, it brings together artists, advocates, educators, foundations, government officials, and others to exchange ideas and develop policies and programs that strengthen the reciprocal relationship between the arts and society.
+By examining how artists shape our views of community and country, the Arts Program draws us into causes of social concern and helps uncover creative solutions based in empathy and shared understanding.

 The Program draws upon the Institute’s long-established convening power, and its well-known association with ideas, values and leadership.
 It responds to needs identified in a survey across the full spectrum of the arts in America for less isolation among arts advocates and directors, and for more communication and exchange of ideas and best practices.
 It takes advantage of the Institute’s fertile nonpartisan and interdisciplinary foundations, and works to integrate arts and artists across the full breadth of the Institute’s programs.